Data structures, algorithms and educational resources for bioinformatics.

 scikit-bio is an open-source, BSD-licensed python package providing data structures, algorithms and educational resources for bioinformatics.

-scikit-bio is currently in pre-alpha release stage.
+scikit-bio is currently in alpha.
 We are very actively developing it, and backwards-incompatible interface changes can and will arise.
 Once the API has started to solidify, we will strive to maintain backwards compatibility.
 We will provide deprecation warnings, etc. wherever possible.

 To view scikit-bio’s documentation, visit scikit-bio.org.